CFBDSIR 2149−0403

 CFBDSIR 2149-0403 (full designation CFBDSIR J214947.2-040308.9) is a free-floating planetary-mass object or possibly a high-metallicity, low-mass brown dwarf in the constellation Aquarius.
 Originally, it was thought to be part of the AB Doradus moving group (ABDMG) as indicated by its position and proper motion, but the same team that discovered the object and conjectured its membership in the group has now rejected that hypothesis due to newer measurements.
 Without that membership, the age and mass of the object cannot be constrained.
-There is insufficient evidence to demonstrate that CFBDSIR 2149-0403 formed as a planet and was subsequently ejected.

 Discovery

 CFBDSIR 2149-0403 was discovered by the Canada-France Brown Dwarfs Survey, a near-infrared sky survey, and confirmed by WISE data.
 Philippe Delorme, of the Institute of Planetology and Astrophysics of Grenoble in France and his team, including researchers at Université de Montréal in Canada, detected CFBDSIR2149's infrared signature using the Canada-France-Hawaii Telescope.
 They then examined the body's properties with the European Southern Observatory's Very Large Telescope in Chile.

 Distance

 If this object is actually a rogue planet (which has not been decisively demonstrated), then it is among the closest that has ever been spotted.
-If the object belongs to the ABDMG then its distance is estimated to be 40±4 parsecs (130±13 light-years) from Earth; other possible estimates range from 25 to 50 parsecs.
-The closest confirmed rogue planet is PSO J318.5-22.
+An estimate assuming it to be part of the AB Doradus moving group would result in a distance of 40±4 parsecs (130±13 light-years) from Earth.

+In 2016, a parallax measurement of CFBDSIR 2149-0403 resulted in a distance of 54.6±5.4 parsecs (54.6 pc±5.4 pc light-years).